DiRAC-HPC/Benckmarking-Resources/Benchmarking_Tools/likwid_walktrough_DiRAC-Day/dirac-day-25-benchmarking-walkthrough.md

 **Memory Bandwidth Utilization:**

 - Stays consistently low across all configurations (4-11% of peak)
-- Absolute bandwidth usage actually increases with more cores (9.68 → 32.06 → 30.92 GB/s)
+- Absolute bandwidth usage actually increases with more cores on a single socket (9.68 → 32.06 GB/s)
 - Percentage of peak decreases due to increasing peak bandwidth availability

 **Why does percentage of peak compute decrease with scaling?**